ovh/docs/pages/web/hosting/faq-web_hosting/guide.en-gb.md

 This anomaly indicates an incorrect configuration in the [DNS servers](https://docs.ovh.com/gb/en/domains/web_hosting_general_information_about_dns_servers/) or the [DNS zone](https://docs.ovh.com/gb/en/domains/web_hosting_how_to_edit_my_dns_zone/) associated with your domain name.

-The most common case is: If you have ordered your domain name and web hosting plan separately, they will not be linked via their DNS zone.
+The most common case is: If you have ordered your domain name and Web Hosting plan separately, they will not be linked via their DNS zone.

 Go to the `Domain names`{.action} section of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
 Click on the domain name concerned, then on the `DNS servers`{.action} tab.